Young actors learn the foundational skills needed to pursue careers on stage, screen, and television.

-Applicants will be notified of decisions via email by early April.
+Applicants will be notified of decisions via email by April 1.
 Decisions will not be given over the phone.

 Application Fee: $50 for all applications submitted after November 30.
 For those in need of financial assistance, the Application Fee Waiver on the Submission Confirmation page of the application can be submitted instead of this fee.

 Residence Hall Fee: $150, non-refundable residence hall fee